-- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified. - ensuring that an effective child protection policy is in place, together with a staff behaviour policy. - appointing a designated safeguarding lead who should undergo child protection training every two years. - appointing a designated teacher to promote the educational achievement of children who are looked after and to ensure that this person has appropriate training. - prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - making sure that children are taught about how to keep themselves safe.
+- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified. - ensuring that an effective child protection policy is in place, together with a staff behaviour policy. - appointing a designated safeguarding lead who should undergo child protection training every two years. - appointing a designated teacher to promote the educational achievement of children who are looked after and to ensure that this person has appropriate training. - prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - Ensuring robust safeguarding monitoring procedures are in place, this should include internal mechanisms, where necessary consider external monitoring - making sure that children are taught about how to keep themselves safe.